SCAD Educator Forum workshops

 Leather Mask Making

 Learn traditional leatherworking skills to complete a custom leather mask.
-You'll learn how to wet mold the leather around a form, engrave and tool the leather for custom designs, dye and finish the leather, and set rivets, snaps and fasteners to complete the wearable mask.
+You will discover how to wet mold the leather around a form, engrave and tool the leather for custom designs, dye and finish the leather, and set rivets, snaps and fasteners to complete the wearable mask.

 Traditional Hand Leatherworking

-Learn traditional leatherworking skills to complete your own custom belt and wallet.
-You'll study how to engrave and tool the leather for custom designs, as well as dye and finish the leather.
-Follow and cut accessories patterns, and learn traditional hand saddle stitching methods.
+Learn traditional leatherworking skills to complete a belt and wallet.
+Learn how to engrave/tool the leather for custom designs, dye and finish the leather in various ways, follow and cut accessories patterns, and traditional hand saddle-stitching methods.

 Are you interested in how traditional crafts and technology can work in tandem?
 In this course, educators will learn how to create simple wearable technologies, a rapidly growing area of interest for designers, makers and engineers.
 We will experiment with electronic components and conductive materials, create sewn circuits with LED light elements, create soft sensors, and experiment with interactive, high-tech materials like heat-sensitive and light-reactive inks, to create a working wearables product or conceptual piece that integrates one or more of these technologies.
 Educators will come away with a new knowledge of this area, and have lesson plans and activities that can be introduced to students at the middle and high school levels.